 NSAP-to-name translation is accomplished through use of the PTR RR (see RFC 1035 for a description of the PTR RR).
 This paper describes how PTR RRs are used to support this translation.

 This memo assumes that the reader is familiar with the DNS.
-Some familiarity with NSAPs is useful; see [2] or [7] for additional information.
+Some familiarity with NSAPs is useful; see [1] or Annex A of [6] for additional information.

 2. Background